Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Quantitative Performance Evaluation

+Considering a reduced distance measure as a potential indicator of improved performance, elements of the matrix, $POM^{\tau \in T}$, which are \textit{less than}, \textit{equal to}, and \textit{greater than} zero, may be considered as \textit{positive}, \textit{neutral}, and \textit{negative} outcomes, respectively.
+Therefore, from this matrix, the probability of each of these outcomes, $P(\delta_{s \in S}^{\tau \in T})$, can be calculated using \autoref{eq:prob}, where out of the $N$ elements, $n_p$, $n_n$, and $n_g$ are the counts of \textit{positive}, \textit{neutral}, and \textit{negative} outcomes, respectively.

+The FMA scale \cite{gladstone2002fugl} is more effective \cite{rabadi2006comparison} and more commonly used \cite{schwarz2019systematic} for evaluating the rehabilitation progress of a patient with motor impairment(s) of the upper limb(s).
+It allows physiotherapists to quantify the range of motion of the upper limb as - 0-\textit{``only a few degrees''}, 1-\textit{``decreased''}, and 2-\textit{``normal''} after careful examination of muscle spasticity.
+Therefore, we have adapted the FMA scale to define the function, $G(\delta_{s \in S}^{\tau \in T})$, as shown in \autoref{eq:score map}, to quantify the progress outcomes of an intervention as \textit{negative}($0$), \textit{neutral}($1$), and \textit{positive}($2$).
+However, in our case, this mapping is based on quantitative performance analysis rather than subjective evaluation, which resolves the issue of biased and/or inaccurate evaluation \cite{zhang2015objective,yu2016remote,li2017motor,chen2023designing}.
+The interpretation of the numerical values for each of the progress outcomes in terms of the development of motor functionality is illustrated in \autoref{fig:po interpretation}.

-Calculating the performance score in this manner, ensures that the maximum achievable score in any particular intervention is fixed at 2.
+The performance score of a patient in an intervention, $Score^{\tau \in T}$, was generated by calculating the expected value of the outcomes, $E[outcomes]$, as shown in \autoref{eq:score}, ensuring that the maximum achievable score in any particular intervention is 2 following the FMAS scale \cite{gladstone2002fugl}.

 Thus, the maximum score, $Score_{max}^{\tau \in T}$, achievable by a patient, considering all the 16 interventions, featured in this study, or a subset of it, is given by \autoref{eq:total score}, where $\big |T_{administered}\big |$ is the number of prescribed interventions.
-For example, if a patient performs 5 interventions, the maximum achievable score will be 10.
-Similarly, considering the 16 interventions, the upper limit of performance evaluation will be 32.
-Therefore, this method provides a varying scale of performance evaluation, allowing the PTs to focus only on the interventions required by the patient.
-Thereby, allowing them to organize interventions effectively and efficiently.
+For example, if a patient performs 16 interventions, the upper limit of performance evaluation will be 32.
 For better comprehension, the process of generating the performance score of a patient in a particular intervention is depicted in \autoref{fig:performance score}.